Foot whipping

 Foot whipping, falanga/falaka or bastinado is a method of inflicting pain and humiliation by administering a beating on the soles of a person's bare feet.
 Unlike most types of flogging, it is meant more to be painful than to cause actual injury to the victim.
 Blows are generally delivered with a light rod, knotted cord, or lash.

-The receiving person is forced to be barefoot and soles of the feet are placed in an exposed position.
-The beating is typically performed with an object like a cane or switch.
-The strokes are usually aimed at the arches of the feet and repeated a certain number of times.

 Bastinado is also referred to as foot (bottom) caning or sole caning, depending on the instrument in use.
 The German term is Bastonade, deriving from the Italian noun bastonata (stroke with the use of a stick).
 In former times it was also referred to as Sohlenstreich (corr. striking the soles).
 The Chinese term is dǎ jiǎoxīn (打脚心 / 打腳心).

 Overview

 The first clearly identified written documentation of bastinado in Europe dates to 1537, and in China to 960.
 References to bastinado have been hypothesised to also be found in the Bible (Prov.
 22:15; Lev.
 19:20; Deut.
 22:18), suggesting use of the practice since antiquity.

-This subform of flagellation differentiates from most other forms by limiting the strokes to a very narrow section of the body.
-The beatings typically aim at the vaults of the feet where the soles are particularly pain-sensitive, usually avoiding hitting the balls and heels of the feet directly, concentrating on the small area in between.

-As the skin texture under the soles of the feet can naturally endure high levels of strain, injuries demanding medical attention, such as lacerations or bruises, are rarely inflicted if certain precautions are observed by the person performing the flagellation.
-The undersides of the feet have therefore become a common target for corporal punishment in many cultures, while the details of the practice vary regionally.

-Foot whipping is typically carried out within prisons and similar institutions.
-Besides inflicting intense physical suffering, it trades on the significance of bare feet as a dishonouring socio-cultural attribute; consequently it is regarded as a particularly humiliating as well as degrading form of punishment.

-Because wearing shoes is an integral element of societal practices since antiquity, the visual exposure of bare feet is a traditional and sometimes even ritualistic practice to display the subjection or submission of a person under a manifestation of superior power.
-It was often used as a visual indicator of a subservient standing within a social structure and to display the imbalance in power, and was therefore routinely imposed as a visual identifier on slaves and prisoners who had been divested of rights and liberties.
-Exploiting its socio-cultural significance, people have been forced to go barefoot as a formal shame sanction and for public humiliation as well.
-Keeping prisoners barefoot is common practice in several countries of today.